Genomic Selection for Crop Improvement

 - Compare multiple experiments to find regions of shared significance.

-- Overlay gene, SNP, bar chart, and color map tracks on results.
+- Drill down on interesting regions to plot p-values and view gene, SNP, bar chart, and color map tracks.

 The JMP software platform provides: